Exempt employees submit only leave time on Leave Reports via Banner Web Time Entry

 Annual leave | PDF is an accruing leave type that accrues on the 9th and 24th of each month.
 The accrual rate is determined by the employee's classification as well as years of service as listed in the charts below.
 Annual leave is a leave type that should be requested in advance, as prior approval is required.
 Classified Staff and A/P Faculty earn annual leave, see your classification below to view information on your annual leave accrual and rollover rates.
 T/R Faculty do not earn annual leave unless on an 11/12-month appointment with provisions for annual leave.
 Such terms will be set forth by appointment and reappointment letters issued to faculty members each year.

 Classified staff earn annual leave and have rollover/payout amounts as listed below.

 |Years of Service||Hours Accrued Per Pay Period||Hours Accrued Per Year||Maximum Carry Over||Maximum Payout Limit|

 A/P Faculty earn annual leave as listed below.
-A/P Faculty roll over amounts from year to year is 240 hours regardless of years of service.
+A/P Faculty roll over amounts from year to year is 240 hours with less than five years of service and 280 hours with five years or more of service.
 Payout of unused annual leave upon separation from employment is governed by provisions of the Administrative & Professional Faculty Handbook as approved by the Board of Visitors.